Skip to main content

 After the SLNB, surgery (usually wide local excision) is done on the skin to try to remove all of the cancer.
 If the cancer is in a place where it would be hard to remove it with a wide margin (edge) of normal skin, Mohs micrographic surgery might be used.
 Radiation therapy might be another option instead of surgery for some people.

 Within a few weeks after surgery, radiation might be given to the site where the tumor was removed.
-This is more likely if the doctor thinks there’s a higher risk of the cancer coming back (such as if the main tumor was large, or if the doctor isn't sure if it was all removed).
+This is more likely if the doctor thinks there’s a higher risk of the cancer coming back (such as if the main tumor was large or in the head and neck area, if a person has a suppressed immune system, or if the doctor isn't sure if the tumor was removed completely).

-If a SLNB was done and did not find any cancer in the lymph nodes, some doctors might suggest watching you closely with no further treatment, especially if the main tumor was small and did not have any concerning features.
+If a SLNB was done and no cancer was found in the nearby lymph nodes, some doctors might suggest watching you closely with no further treatment, especially if the main tumor was small and didn't have any concerning features.
 But because MCC often spreads to the lymph nodes, many doctors prefer to give radiation therapy to the nodes to be safe.
 Radiation to the nodes is also likely to be recommended if SLNB was not done, or if it was done but the results were not clear.
 (If radiation therapy is being given to the main tumor, the radiation to the lymph nodes is typically given at the same time.)

 These cancers have spread to the nearby lymph nodes, which has been confirmed either with a SLNB or with another type of biopsy.

 After the biopsy, the main tumor on the skin is treated with surgery (usually wide local excision) to try to remove all of the cancer.
-If the cancer is in a place where removing it with a wide margin of normal skin would be difficult, Mohs micrographic surgery might be used.
+If the cancer is in a place where it would be hard to remove with a wide margin of normal skin around it, Mohs micrographic surgery (or a similar technique) might be used.
+Radiation therapy might be another option instead of surgery for some people.

-Within a few weeks after surgery, radiation therapy is often given to the site where the tumor was removed, especially if the doctor thinks there is a higher risk of the cancer coming back (such as if the main tumor was large, or if the doctor is not sure if it was all removed).
+Within a few weeks after surgery, radiation therapy is often given to the site where the tumor was removed, especially if there is a higher risk of the cancer coming back (such as if the main tumor was large or in the head and neck area, if a person has a suppressed immune system, or if the doctor is not sure if it was removed completely).

 If MCC has spread to other parts of the body, treatment can often help control the cancer and ease symptoms, but these cancers are very hard to get rid of completely.
 Not all doctors agree on the best way to treat these cancers, so if time permits it’s often a good idea to get a second opinion from a team of experts.

-Treatment with one of the immunotherapy drugs known as checkpoint inhibitors might be another option.
-These types of drugs can shrink some MCC tumors and tend to have fewer side effects than standard chemo, although sometimes the side effects from these drugs can be serious.
+Treatment with one of the immunotherapy drugs known as checkpoint inhibitors can often shrink MCC tumors.
+These drugs also tend to have fewer side effects than standard chemo, although sometimes the side effects from these drugs can be serious.

 Because these cancers can be very hard to treat with current therapies, people with MCC may want to think about taking part in a clinical trial.
 Studies are now looking at new drugs and combinations of different types of treatments.
 (See What’s New in Merkel Cell Carcinoma Research? )